Customize Consent Preferences

 WCOSA Fire Museum

-Open on the 3rd Saturday of the month 10:00am- Noon
+The WXOSA Firehouse Museum is open on the 3rd Saturday of the month 10:00am – Noon.

 The apparatus on display consists of the 1884 Hand Pumper (on loan from the City of Round Rock), the first piece of fire equipment in Round Rock, a Hose Reel Cart (on load from the Bartlett FD) used in conjunction with a hand pumper, a 1938 Ford Fire Engine, the first motorized fire engine in Round Rock and a 1943 Chevrolet Fire Engine.